Prof Stephanie Brown

 show phone number

-Professor Stephanie Brown is a social epidemiologist, health services researcher and Head of the Intergenerational Health Group at Murdoch Children's Research Institute.
-She is Director of the Stronger Futures Centre of Research Excellence, Co-Convenor of the Aboriginal Health Program at MCRI and Honorary Professor in the Department of General Practice and Department of Paediatrics at the University of Melbourne.
+Professor Stephanie Brown is an NHMRC Leadership Fellow, and Head of the Intergenerational Health Group at Murdoch Children's Research Institute.
+She established and co-leads the Stronger Futures Centre of Research Excellence.
+She also holds appointments as Honorary Professor in the Departments of General Practice and Paediatrics at the University of Melbourne. and as Honorary Senior Principal Research Fellow at the South Australian Health and Medical Research Institute.

-Professor Stephanie Brown is a social epidemiologist, health services researcher and Head of the Intergenerational Health Group at Murdoch Children's Research Institute.
-She is Director of the Stronger Futures Centre of Research Excellence,...
+Professor Stephanie Brown is an NHMRC Leadership Fellow, and Head of the Intergenerational Health Group at Murdoch Children's Research Institute.
+She established and co-leads the Stronger Futures Centre of Research Excellence.
+She also holds...

-Professor Stephanie Brown is a social epidemiologist, health services researcher and Head of the Intergenerational Health Group at Murdoch Children's Research Institute.
-She is Director of the Stronger Futures Centre of Research Excellence, Co-Convenor of the Aboriginal Health Program at MCRI and Honorary Professor in the Department of General Practice and Department of Paediatrics at the University of Melbourne.
+Professor Stephanie Brown is an NHMRC Leadership Fellow, and Head of the Intergenerational Health Group at Murdoch Children's Research Institute.
+She established and co-leads the Stronger Futures Centre of Research Excellence.
+She also holds appointments as Honorary Professor in the Departments of General Practice and Paediatrics at the University of Melbourne. and as Honorary Senior Principal Research Fellow at the South Australian Health and Medical Research Institute.

 Top Publications